RSE-Sheffield/GPUComputing.github.io/education/intro_dl_sharc_dgx1/lab02.md

 }
 ```

-In this example a `MAX` pooling is used which selects the highest activation value inside each kernel.
-The previous convolution layer has feature map size of 24x24 so using `kernel_size: 2` and `stride: 2` we get an Nx20x12x12 output blob.
+In this example, `MAX` pooling is used which selects the highest activation value inside each kernel.
+The previous convolution layer has feature map size of 24x24 so by using `kernel_size: 2` and `stride: 2` we get an Nx20x12x12 output blob.

-## Exercise 2: Implementing the LeNet CNN model and Solver ##
+## Exercise 2.1: Implementing the LeNet CNN model and Solver ##

 Try to implement the LeNet model shown in the following diagram: